AnanthaPadmanaban-KrishnaKumar/RT-FE/README.md

 ### Fig 2.
 Segment Model Input and Result
 ![Segment Model Input and Result](https://github.com/AnanthaPadmanaban-KrishnaKumar/RT-FE/blob/main/assets/segmentmask.png)

-The U-Net architecture is optimized to maintain high-resolution details and merge both low-level and high-level information.
-This results in an accurate segmentation map that distinctly identifies rail track features.
+This architecture ensures the production of a highly accurate segmentation map, distinctly delineating rail track features, critical for subsequent analysis and safety measures.

 ### Technologies Used

 - **Framework**: TensorFlow, Keras
-- **Model**: VGG19 enhanced U-Net
+- **Model**: U-Net enhanced with VGG19
-- **Data Processing**: Custom script for mask generation using JSON annotations
+- **Data Processing**: Custom script for efficient mask generation using JSON annotations from RailSem19

-Contributors and researchers are welcome to utilize our findings and methods to build upon the field of rail track analysis.
+We encourage contributions and further research using RT-FE's methodologies and findings to advance the field of rail track analysis.